apache/incubator-seata-website/docs/en-us/cli_ref/dfget.md

 # dfget

-dfget is the client of Fescar.
+dfget is the client of Seata.
 You can use the dfget command in the command line tool.

 ## Name

-dfget - the client of Fescar, a non-interactive P2P downloader.
+dfget - the client of Seata, a non-interactive P2P downloader.

 ## Synopsis